-The Office of Inclusion was created by the Taxi and Limousine Commission pursuant to Local Law 219 of 2018 to ensure the riding public receives equal and courteous service from taxis and for-hire vehicles.
-Our mission is to reduce and ultimately eliminate service refusals and to ensure that no one is discriminated against by a TLC-licensed driver.
+The Office of Inclusion was created by the Taxi and Limousine Commission in response to Local Law 219 of 2018 to make sure the riding public receives equal and courteous service from taxis and for-hire vehicles.

 The Office of Inclusion recognizes that New York City’s greatest strength is its diversity (of residents and visitors alike).
 Anyone who believes they have been subject to discrimination from a TLC licensee is encouraged to file a 311 complaint.